-False Negatives and False Positives for Pre-Bronchodilator Screening Pulmonary Function Tests
+False-Negative and False-Positive Results on Prebronchodilator Screening Pulmonary Function Tests

 The false-negative and false-positive rate for PEF was only reported in one67 of the two included PEF studies (Table 12).
 False-negative rates would be underestimated since mild disease was considered to be screen negative.
-Reported false-negative rates (missed diagnoses) ranged from 16 to 69 percent of moderate-to-severe cases being missed, depending on the cutpoints used for prescreening PEF.
+Reported false-negative rates (missed diagnoses) ranged from 16 to 69 percent of moderate to severe cases being missed, depending on the cutpoints used for prescreening PEF.
 False-positive rates ranged from less than 1 to 16 percent, again depending on the PEF threshold used.
-These results are of limited utility for primary care screening due to the population targeted and the design of the study to classify mild disease as screen negatives.67
+These results are of limited utility for primary care screening due to the population targeted and the design of the study to classify participants with mild disease as screen negatives.67

-The two studies^{39,118} examining the pre-bronchodilator FEV_1/FEV_6 in ever smokers only and one study36 examining the post-bronchodilator FEV_1/FEV_6 pulmonary function test in the general population reported false-negative rates (proportion of total diagnoses missed) ranging from 14 to 49 percent, depending on the threshold used.
-For the FEV_1/FEV_6 index test threshold of less than 0.70, the lowest false-negative rate (19.8%) was seen after post-bronchodilator index testing36 (Table 12).
-Using a pre-bronchodilator FEV_1/FEV_6 cutoff of less than 0.7, the missed cases in two of the trials approached 50 percent.^{39,118} False-positive rates also varied with index test cutpoint.
-For the threshold of less than 0.7, false-positive rates ranged from 5 to 10.5 percent,^{36,39,118} with the lowest rate seen in those screened using post-bronchodilator testing.36 While relatively similar rates of false positives, false negatives, and missed diagnoses were reported for post-bronchodilator screening among a subgroup limited to smokers only, these results are misleading from a population perspective.
+The two studies^{39,118} examining prebronchodilator FEV1/FEV6 in ever smokers only and one study36 examining the postbronchodilator FEV_1/FEV_6 pulmonary function test in the general population reported false-negative rates (proportion of total diagnoses missed) ranging from 14 to 49 percent, depending on the threshold used.
+For the FEV1/FEV6 index test threshold of less than 0.70, the lowest false-negative rate (19.8%) was seen after postbronchodilator index testing36 (Table 12).
+Using a prebronchodilator FEV_1/FEV_6 cutoff of less than 0.70, the missed cases in two of the trials approached 50 percent.^{39,118} False-positive rates also varied with index test cutpoint.
+For the threshold of less than 0.70, false-positive rates ranged from 5 to 10.5 percent,^{36,39,118} with the lowest rate seen in participants screened using postbronchodilator testing.36 While relatively similar rates of false positives, false negatives, and missed diagnoses were reported for postbronchodilator screening among a subgroup limited to smokers only, these results are misleading from a population perspective.
 As was the case for data about screening with the CDQ, a screening strategy limited to ever smokers would miss a greater number and proportion of COPD diagnoses than are accounted for in the subsample test performance calculations.
-Considering all of the 21 missed diagnoses in nonsmokers as well as the 18 false negative results in smokers, an even larger number and proportion of spirometrically-detected COPD cases (39 total cases [35%]) would be missed through prescreening only ever smokers using office spirometry.36 When analyzed to consider a combination screening approach requiring a positive screen of 16.5 on the CDQ plus post-bronchodilator FEV1/FEV6, even more cases would be missed (estimated at 28% in the general population), but the false-positive rate would be improved (estimated at 3%).
+Considering all of the 21 missed diagnoses in nonsmokers as well as the 18 falsenegative results in smokers, an even larger number and proportion of spirometrically-detected COPD cases (39 total cases [35%]) would be missed through prescreening only ever smokers using office spirometry.36 When analyzed to consider a combination screening approach requiring a positive screen of 16.5 on the CDQ plus postbronchodilator FEV_1/FEV_6 , even more cases would be missed (estimated at 28% in the general population), but the false-positive rate would be improved (estimated at 3%).
 Data were not available to evaluate combined screening using a threshold for either test positive.36

-Key Question 5.
+KQ 5.
 Does Identifying Asymptomatic Adults With Fixed Airflow Obstruction Through Screening Improve the Delivery and Uptake of Targeted Preventive Services?
-Does Screening for COPD Increase Smoking Cessation Rates Among Asymptomatic Adults Compared to Usual Care?
-Does Screening for COPD Increase Relevant Immunization Rates Among Asymptomatic Adults Compared to Usual Care?
+Does Screening for COPD Increase Smoking Cessation Rates or Relevant Immunization Rates Among Asymptomatic Adults Compared to Usual Care?